PedroGarciaOT/FortifyDemoApp/README.md

 --------------------------

-If you want to run the application in the cloud (so you can run a WebInspect span for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a PowerShell command prompt):
+If you want to run the application in the cloud (so you can run a WebInspect span for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a Windows command prompt):

 ```
-Connect-AzAccount
+az login [--tenant 856b813c-16e5-49a5-85ec-6f081e13b527]
-New-AzResourceGroup -Name fortify-demo-rg -Location eastus
+az group create --name fortify-demo-rg --location eastus
 gradlew azureWebAppDeploy
 ```